 During asthma attacks, the smooth muscle cells contract, causing a narrowing of the airways and subsequent breathing difficulties.
 The fact that bitter tastes can relax these smooth muscles cells has opened new possibilities for natural treatments of asthma.

-Experiencing the bitter flavor on the tongue initiates an effect that starts with the salivary glands, which is why bitters should not be taken in pill or capsule form.
+Experiencing the bitter flavor on the tongue initiates an effect that starts with the salivary glands.
+For this reason, bitters should not be taken in pill or capsule form.
 The stimulation of the taste buds and increased saliva output is the signal to rest of the digestive process to produce and release the necessary enzymes and digestive juices for proper and thorough digestion of food.

-The first line of treatment that is traditionally recommended for asthma are the purification therapies of Panchakarma.
+Other treatments that are traditionally recommended for asthma are the purification therapies of Panchakarma.
 These treatments expel the excess doshas from their sites of accumulation.
 This treats the condition at a deep level and decreases the chance of recurrence.